CiscoDevNet/intersight-powershell/docs/New-IntersightApplianceBackupPolicy.md

 ```

 ### -ManualBackup
 Backup mode of the appliance.
-Automatic backups of the appliance are not initiated if this property is set to &apos;true&apos; and the backup schedule field is ignored.
+Automatic backups of the appliance are not initiated if this property is set to &amp;apos;true&amp;apos; and the backup schedule field is ignored.

 ```yaml
 Type: bool